CyberFarms/CyberFarms/README.md

 - 👋 Hi, We are @CyberFarms
 - 👀 We are interested in projects/ideas involving "The People's Network" (helium).
  Web3.
 Software.
 Agriculture.
 Green Energy.
 EvTOL.
 Drones.
 Robotics.
 Smart Manufacturing.
 A.I.
 You name it.
 - 🌱 Our Aim is to Connect Humanity's Future.
 - 💞️ We are looking to collaborate, listen, discuss, connect, create in/about/on areas listed above.
-Bring your ideas/thoughts/connections to the table ...
+ As well as more, bring your ideas/thoughts/connections to the table ...
 - 📫 Reach out to us on twitter @cyberfarms Let's start making these connections today ...

 <!---